 You need to have a system with a fresh install of Linux.
-You can download the Minimal CD for Ubuntu 12.04 (only 27MB) since DevStack will download & install all the additional dependencies.
+You can download the Minimal CD for Ubuntu releases since DevStack will download & install all the additional dependencies.
 The netinstall ISO is available for Fedora and CentOS/RHEL.
 You may be tempted to use a desktop distro on a laptop, it will probably work but you may need to tell Network Manager to keep its fingers off the interface(s) that OpenStack uses for bridging.

 Determine the network configuration on the interface used to integrate your OpenStack cloud with your existing network.
 For example, if the IPs given out on your network by DHCP are 192.168.1.X - where X is between 100 and 200 you will be able to use IPs 201-254 for floating ips.

 To make things easier later change your host to use a static IP instead of DHCP (i.e. 192.168.1.201).